isomerpages/govtech-stp/_travel-and-health-control-measures/04b-sdf.md

 To limit the spread of COVID-19, several hotels in Singapore have been designated as SHN-Dedicated Facilities (SDF).
 In general, travellers issued with a 14-day SHN are required to complete their SHN at an SDF.
 As of 1 Jan 2021, all returning travellers will have to pay for the cost of their SDF stay.
 The cost is $2,000, inclusive of meals and GST.
 This does not include the relevant [charges for COVID-19 tests](/health/covid19-tests/pcrtest#price).
 Travellers who fail to pay for their SDF may be charged interest for late payments.
 Please refer to the [FAQs](/health/faq#shnsdf) for more information.

 Due to the fast-changing demand for SDF capacity, all arriving travellers will be assigned to an SDF by the Government.
-Travellers who wish to upgrade to an SDF suite at a specific hotel at additional cost, may click [here](/health/shn/sdfupgrade) to find out more.
+Travellers who wish to book an SDF suite at a specific hotel at higher cost, may click [here](/health/shn/sdfupgrade) to find out more.

 ### SDF Opt-Out